istio/istio.io/content/en/blog/2019/alb-ingress-gateway-iks/index.md

 that matches the domain, and a private key for the certificate.
 IKS stores the certificates and the private key in a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).

-When you start using Istio in your IKS cluster, the recommended way is to use the [Istio Ingress Gateway](/docs/tasks/traffic-management/ingress/ingress-control/) instead of using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+When you start using Istio in your IKS cluster, the recommended method to send traffic to your Istio enabled workloads is by using the
+[Istio Ingress Gateway](/docs/tasks/traffic-management/ingress/ingress-control/) instead of using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 One of the main reasons to use Istio ingress gateway is the fact the ALB provided by IKS will not be able to